WHAT TO WEAR FOR ENGAGEMENT PHOTOS

 Though an engagement sessions can be a fun opportunity to do some shopping, I recommend first looking in your closet.
 Think about wearing your go-to outfit or something that you feel great in.
 Think about these photos an an heirloom, photos that tell your story.
 The photos will feel more authentic if you are wearing something you’ve lived in and have your hair and make-up done in a way that really looks like you.

 Coordinate the colors of your outfit choices, but don’t match.
-Levi and Jennifer (left) are a great example of coordinating.
-It is typically a good idea for one of you to wear a solid and the other to wear a pattern.
+It often works well for one of you to wear a solid and the other to wear a pattern.
 Stay away from wearing the same color and style of shirt or matching.
 Clothing that is dominantly gray, black, or white can dull the photos and pull light away from your face.
-We use color to accentuate your story.
-Whether it is dramatic and vibrant or soft and subtle.
+If you look best in one of those options, add in an accessory to bring in a bit of variety.
+Stay away from very bright colors such asneon.

 - Heals are a good idea, though they don’t necessarily show up in photos, they give you a good posture.

-- Bring along your favorite lip gloss or lip stick, it’s a great enhancement.
+- Bring along your favorite lip gloss or lip stick.

 - I recommend wearing a natural amount makeup.

-- I will likely photograph your hands, make sure that your finger nails are cleaned up.
+- I will likely photograph your hands to a degree, make sure that your finger nails are cleaned up.

 - Hair up?
 Hair down?
 Try both.